 That was straight back.
-But you can again, a really nice one from production when you've got the bands around your thighs.
-So if I had this up around my thighs, if you push away, outwards, so not that kind of hinge back, if I show you square on, you deceive, I do it incorrectly, I'll skin my hips, but instead just draw the knee out into draw money out in production, you get a really nice external rotation work, which of course can be done also sitting in the chair as well.
+But you can, again, a really nice one for abduction when you've got the bands around your thighs, so if I had this up around my thighs, if you push away, outwards, so not that kind of hinge back, if I show you square on, you can see if I do it incorrectly, I'll spin my hips, but instead just draw the knee out into abduction, you get a really nice external rotation work, which of course can be done also sitting in the chair as well.

-But that's taken us what the better part of 14 minutes to run through that.
-So realistically, I imagine without the chatter and the questions it would take 30 minutes to for a patient is that is that reasonable for a pregnant woman?
+That's taken us the better part of 40 minutes to run through that.
+So realistically, I imagine without the chatter and the questions it would take 30 minutes for a patient, is that reasonable for a pregnant woman?

-I mean, yeah, I wouldn't it depends on what they're coming in for the talking about a Pilates exercise class, or whether you're giving them rehab, or exercises to do in a clinic setting.
-I would choose what what are they coming?
-What are they coming to you for? are they wanting a little bit more mobility in their spine or in their hips?
-And are you looking for some strengthening again of the hip and pelvis.
-So it only ever give somebody I think to begin with three mobility exercises and three strengthening exercises at a max to realistically do it.
+I mean, yeah, depends what they're coming in for, whether you're talking about a Pilates exercise class, or whether you're giving them rehab, or exercises to do in a clinic setting.
+What are they coming to you for?
+Are they wanting a little bit more mobility in their spine or in their hips?
+And are you looking for some strengthening, again, of the hip and pelvis.
+So I would only ever give somebody, I think to begin with three mobility exercises and three strengthening exercises at max to realistically do it.
 And I would probably introduce those over two sessions.
-If once they'd got used to those exercises.
-They wanted more variety or they needed more challenges, or perhaps adding another one or adding another two once they've been practising it for a couple of weeks.
+If, once they'd got used to those exercises, they wanted more variety or they needed more challenges, or perhaps adding another one or adding another two once they've been practising it for a couple of weeks.

-Jason's can, we'll follow up on his question.
+Jason's come back with a follow up on his question.
 He said that when you said earlier on, you shouldn't focus on transversus abdominus.
-But pieces people with poor proprioception will probably need to focus on TA in order to ensure that they're firing.
+But Keith says people with poor proprioception will probably need to focus on TA in order to ensure that they're firing.

-Yes, but I mean, I've said before, I haven't gone through loads about the setup of Pilates of doing the breath work of doing finding their centre and things like that.
-But yeah, it was he told what I was saying about in stretching.
-I wouldn't be too concerned about it, I think during a stretch, but yeah, I'm absolutely what if I started Pilates with someone right from scratch, I would start the first session is on the breath work on using exhale to help work on the pelvic floor and engaging that TA and that's one of the first principles that you start start with you even come on to the movement as well.
+Yes, but I mean, I've said before, I haven't gone through loads about the setup of Pilates, of doing the breath work, of doing finding their centre and things like that.
+But yeah, if he was talking about in stretching, I wouldn't be too concerned about it, I think during a stretch, but yeah, if I started Pilates with someone right from scratch, I would start the first session on the breath work, on using exhale to help work on the pelvic floor and engaging that TA and that's one of the first principles that you start with before you even come on to the movement as well.

-Okay.
-I think you're also one of my questions as well because I was thinking is this is this a routine that you would give just as a general routine to all pregnant women coming through your clinic as guidance to keep them healthy throughout their pregnancy?
-But you are adapting this to suit whatever might be going on with them.
-Of course, as any practitioner would be
+Okay, I think you answered one of my questions as well because I was thinking is this a routine that you would give just as a general routine to all pregnant women coming through your clinic as guidance to keep them healthy throughout their pregnancy.
+But you are adapting this to suit whatever might be going on with them, of course, as any practitioner would.